Skip to main content

 • Restrictions to prevent the borrower from consolidating or merging with another entity without the lender’s consent.

-Why are financial covenants needed?
+Why are debt covenants needed?

-How do financial covenants restrict growth?
+How do debt covenants restrict growth?

-If a financial covenant is breached, the lender will take corrective action, which could include blocking further credit to the borrower.
+If a debt covenant is breached, the lender will take corrective action, which could include blocking further credit to the borrower.
 At that point, the loan will likely be renegotiated with further conditions and restrictions implemented until the covenant is cured.
-If the financial covenant is not cured within a specified time, the loan will trigger a default.
+If the debt covenant is not cured within a specified time, the loan will trigger a default.
 At this point, the borrower generally has only a few days to repay the loan in full, or the debt will be assigned to a debt collection agency.
 Defaulting will drastically reduce the company’s credit score, impact its ability to receive credit, and can lead to the seizure of assets.

 So, how are your debt covenants doing?